 More Than Your Degree

 To simply put it, you are capable of more than just what your degree says.
 Sometimes graduates get stuck in thinking they are limited to applying for jobs in the field their degree is in.
 While of course some jobs require you to have a specific degree due to requirement of technical familiarity in that field.
-Many other career fields simply require a general bachelor’s degree for an entry-level position.
-So don’t feel afraid to apply to jobs in other industries if you’ve decided to change career paths during or post of your college career.
-In the long run, what matters most for career progression is the experience you gain post graduation and acquired skills.
+Many other career fields simply require a general bachelor’s degree for an entry-level position, so don’t feel afraid to apply to jobs in other industries if you’ve decided to change career paths during or post of your college career.
+In the long run, what matters most for career progression is the experience and acquired skills you gain post graduation.

 Be Prepared to Work

 Show up prepared and ready to work at your new position.
 Employers don’t have the time to, nor should they have to, teach you how to be an employee while also showing you the ropes of your new position.
 Nothing is worse than landing a job only to have your new employer worried they’ve made the wrong hire.
 You truly can never be over prepared, so spend the time to prepare yourself for your new position by:

 - Being punctual - Learn the deadlines of expected work completion, show up on time, and be early for meetings.

 - Dressing for the job - Learn what the dress code is, whether it be formal, informal, casual, etc.

 - Being collaborative and communicative - Establishing an open line of communication from the start with your coworkers and managers will make the time at your job a lot more efficient.

 Put Your Resume Out There